 Even with an All Risk policy, not all perils are insured against.
 The most common exclusion that would be viewed as an “Act of God” is a flood.
 No insurance company in Canada offers flood insurance under a home policy without an extra endorsement for overland flood or sewer backup coverage.

 Another common exclusion relating to an “Act of God” is an earthquake.
-Earthquake coverage is not automatically included on property policies, but unlike with floods, clients can usually purchase additional coverage against them.
+Earthquake coverage is not automatically included on property policies, and as with floods, clients can usually purchase additional coverage against them.
 Ontario does have some earthquake prone zones, so if you believe you live in one, adding on earthquake coverage may be in your best interest.

 Uninsured perils generally include predictable or preventable events due to the following: